skubasek/eng-docs/rfcs/README.md

 amended.
 Once approved, author(s) may implement it.

-# Too formal?
+## Too formal?
-The process is intended to be as lightweight as possible, with the intention of maintaining good project cohesion, while providing good documentation of the big features.
+The process is intended to be as lightweight as possible, with the intention of helping to maintain good project design/architecture cohesion, and at the same time, providing reasoning for the bigger changes.